JvanKatwijk/swradio-8/README.md

    to ensure non-root access to the device through usb.

-   c) To make life easy, the sources for the required rtlsdr library used are included in the source tree
+   c) To make life easy, the sources for the required -non-standard - rtlsdr library used are included in the source tree, again as a packed file.

   ```
    tar zxvf rtl-sdr.tgz